Z0R7N/NBA/README.md

 7) Click any date with game
 8) Check link with text "BOX SCORE" is visible

-Expected result: Text "BOX SCORE" is visible
+Expected result: Link "BOX SCORE" is visible
-Actual result:
+Actual result: Link "BOX SCORE" is visible